 Some people are surprised to find that even if they jump through all the requisite hoops, the NING or DING trust may still pay some tax to the high-tax state.
 For example, if the trust has any California-source income, it will still be taxable by California.
-And although there are certainly disputes about what is California-source income, some of the rules are reasonably clear.
+Although there are certainly disputes about what is California-source, some of the rules are reasonably clear.

-For example, generally, investment income such as interest, dividend, and gains from stock sales is considered income from intangible assets.
-That typically means it is not California-source income.
+For example, generally, investment income such as interest, dividends and gains from stock sales are considered income from intangible assets.
+That typically means they are not California-source income.
 Of course, gain from the sale of California real estate is sourced to California no matter what.

 The grantor who establishes the trust retains some ability to decide who gets how much money.
-For income tax purposes, however, the trust is considered a non-grantor trust.
+For income tax purposes, however, the trust is considered a nongrantor trust.
 The trust is itself taxable and must file a tax return.
 The trust pays its own taxes on its undistributed income.